VishalDudeja/JSC-FE-Task/README.md

 ## Features Demo

 ### Search
-Type in the search box to filter surveys by title or description
+Type in the search box to filter cards by title or description

 ### Sort
 Sort cards by date